-- repeatedly press one of the buttons 3 or 4 to select the "LEARNING THE TYRE PRESSURE" function on the display 2; - press and hold (around 3 seconds) button 3 or 4 to start initialisation.
-The display of the message "PRESSURE REF ONGOING" for around 5 seconds indicates that the reset request for the tyre pressure reference value has been taken into account.
+press and hold (around 3 seconds) button 3 or 4 to start initialisation.
+The message "PRESSURE REF ONGOING" is displayed for approximately 5 seconds.
+The request to reset the reference tyre pressure value has been taken into account.

 Reinitialisation is carried out after a few minutes' driving.